second-state/wasm-learning/reactr/db/README.md

 Reactr has support for Wasm-packaged Runnables.
 The rwasm package contains a multi-tenant Wasm scheduler, an API to grant capabilities to Wasm Runnables, and support for several languages including Rust (stable), TypeScript/AssemblyScript (beta), and Swift (alpha).

-The default Wasm VM is Wasmer, WasmEdge can be turned on by passing `-tags wasmedge` to any go command.
+To use Reactr with WasmEdge, you need to pass `-tags wasmedge` to the go command.

 ## Install and setup Rust